 We also became a collaborative funder for genomic research in glioblastoma multiforme (GBM) through the David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology and the Dana Farber/Harvard Cancer Center.
 This program is part of an unprecedented clinical research collaboration called The Bridge Project.

-Last year, we brought together the leaders in systems biology for our annual Research Symposium, as part of our 2011 Summit.
-Leaders of research institutions, industry, and federal government made presentations on the current state of systems biology research and directions for the future.
+2011 Summit, leaders of research institutions, industry, and federal government made presentations on the current state of systems biology research and directions for the future.
 Among those presenters, Lynda Chin, MD, professor and chair, Department of Genomic Medicine, MD Anderson Center, discussed the status of The Cancer Genome Atlas (TCGA) project.

 It Takes More than Funding and More than One Funder